List of River City characters introduced in 2004–2005: Andrew Murray

 Andrew Murray (played by Sam Heughan) made his first appearance in 2005.
 Andrew was an aspiring footballer.

 Zoe Cullen

 Zoe Cullen (played by Laura McMonagle) made her first appearance in 2005.

 Carly Fraser

 Carly Fraser is a fictional character from the BBC Scotland soap opera River City, played by Michelle O'Brien.

 Lola Fraser

 Lola Fraser is a fictional character from the BBC Scotland soap opera River City, played by Suzanne Bonnar.
 She is a single mother to her daughter Carly and has been a single mum since Carly's dad died.

 Glenn McAllister

 Glenn McAllister is a fictional character from the BBC Scotland soap opera River City, played by John Macaulay.
 Glenn was Lola's boyfriend.

 Marty Green

-DCI Marty Green is a fictional character from the BBC Scotland soap opera River City played by Daniel Schutzmann.
+Marty Green is a fictional character from the BBC Scotland soap opera River City played by Daniel Schutzmann.
 Marty is married to Ruth Rossi (Morag Calder).

 He was written out in 2008 alongside Richard Whiteside (Michael Nardone).